 Can I Use an Existing Life Insurance Policy with an Irrevocable Life Insurance Trust (ILIT)?

-It is possible to gift an existing life insurance policy to an ILIT, but if the insured dies within three year of making the gift to the ILIT, the amount of the policy can be included in the estate for tax purposes.
+It is possible to gift an existing life insurance policy to an ILIT, but if the insured dies within three years of making the gift to the ILIT, the amount of the policy can be included in the estate for tax purposes.
 This doesn’t make the policy proceeds taxable.
-It adds the policy proceed amount to the total value of the estate, which may then make part of the estate subject to estate taxes.
+It adds the policy proceeds amount to the total value of the estate, which may then make part of the estate subject to estate taxes.
 Currently, federal estate taxes offer an exemption of up to $5.49 million, although this exemption amount changes frequently and state estate taxes may apply at much lower amounts.

 If the ILIT is funded through the purchase of a new policy, the three-year rule does not apply.
 This is commonly called a “lookback period” and exists in other scenarios as well.
 When the ILIT is the owner of the life insurance policy from day one of the policy, the lookback period isn’t a concern and the proceeds of the policy will not be included in the estate even if the insured dies immediately after purchasing the policy held in the ILIT.